Your divorce. Your terms. Your time frame.

 POST- AND PRE-NUPTIAL AGREEMENTS & LAST WILLS AND TESTAMENTS

 Many couples wish to enter into an agreement making provision in the event of the termination of their marriage, either by death or divorce.
 It is especially important to update your Last Will and Testament, Power of Attorney and Health Care Proxy following a Separation or Divorce.
-At Matrimonial Mediation, our attorneys can guide you through the process and draft these critical documents for you.
+At Matrimonial Mediation Services, our attorneys can guide you through the process and draft these critical documents for you.